ZeyQuanC/AnimeLock/README.md

 * Tv to Watchlist Screen
 * Magnifying glass to Discovery Screen
 * People to Community Screen
-* Calender to Planner/Calender Screen
+* Calendar to Planner/Calendar Screen
 * Books to Manga Screen

 **Flow Navigation** (Screen to Screen)